Winter 22/23 Is Live | Book with Confidence

-Edelweiss - our current favorite, cosy in bad weather, great outside terrace when the sun is shining. highly recommended food
+Edelweiss - our favourite, cosy in bad weather, great outside terrace when the sun is shining, highly recommended food

 Le Trifollet - extremely popular, serving slope-side pizza

 La Folie Douce - located at the top of the La Daille lift.
-The live band, caberet acts and packed crowds party well into the night
+The live band, cabaret acts and packed crowds party well into the night

 Dick's Tea Bar - the go-to night club opens until 4am, queues start forming around midnight